wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Syntax-List.md

 - [2015-Design generic functions in golang](https://parthdesai.me/articles/2015/08/30/go-generic-functions/): In this article, I will describe how to write generic functions in golang, as well as disadvantages of it, compared to static functions.

+# Function

+- [2017-The Zoo of Go Functions](https://parg.co/U5u): An overview about: anonymous, higher-order, closures, concurrent, deferred, and other kinds of Golang funcs.

 # Modules

 - [Go 1.11 Modules](https://parg.co/01g): Go 1.11 includes preliminary support for versioned modules as proposed here.